code-423n4/2023-03-asymmetry-findings/data/chaduke-Q.md

 QA1.
-Once a derivative contract is added, there is no way to remove it.
-No setting a weight = 0 will not dot it since ``unstake()`` will still withdraw ETH from that derivative contract with a weight zero.
+The protocol lacks the method ``removeDerivative()``.
+Setting the weight for a derivative contract to ZERO will not do it since a user can still unstake from a derivative contract with zero weight.

-Mitigation: add a new function so that the owner can remove an existing derivative contract.
+Mitigation: 1) Call ``rebalanceToWeights()`` after any weight of the derivative contract is adjusted.
+In this way, zero-weight derivative contract will have zero asset in it; or 2) explicitly implement a new method ``removeDerivative()``.
+The later is preferred.

 QA2.
 The protocol assumes that each derivative has 18 decimals, so the protocol will break when the underlying derivative has different decimals.